Waleed18574/Waleed_Data_Analyst_Portfolio_Projects/MS_Excel_Projects/MS_Excel_Project_4_Lendo_Challenge/readme.md

 For this project, I was provided with Excel file containing containing multiple sheets and 8 instructions to transform data with those sheets.
 The question of this project stated that only 4 instructions were mandatory, while the rest were optional.
 I solved/excuted ALL of them.
-To achieve that, I used a combination of functions and techneques such as sumifs, countifs, vlookups, , index, match, pivot-tables.
+To achieve that, I used a combination of functions and techneques such as such as sumifs, countifs, vlookups, , index, match, data validation, conditional formatting, grouping and pivot-tables.

+.